Last updated: 22nd August 2018

 An Employee who has been working for the Employer for a two year term may be granted personal leave without pay for urgent or unusual reasons not mentioned above.
 The leave must be convenient and approved by the Employer.

-If the Employee wishes to have a day off he must provide one weeks notice to Charles Hoare.
+If the Employee wishes to have a day off he must provide one weeks notice to the Manager.
 This has to be approved by the Employer.

 If the Employee wishes to have more than 1 day off, then one month notice is needed.
 This has to be approved by the Employer.

-It is the policy of Charles Hoare landscape & garden services, and under agreement by this Employee that vacation pay will not accumulate past one year.
+It is the policy of Charles Hoare landscape & garden services, and under agreement by this Employee that holiday pay will not accumulate past one year.

 Personal telephone calls